fdazen/fda-documentation/accounting.md

 ![19f.png]({{site.baseurl}}/images/19f.png)

-- Choose your gateway by looking it up among the ones in the list.
+- Choose your gateway among the ones in the list.
 Note that they are listed in alphabetic order!
 In my example below, I am chooseing Authorize.net:

 ![20f.png]({{site.baseurl}}/images/20f.png)